 |Median Property Value||$675,800|

-Are you looking for rooms for rent in a place to call home?
+Are you looking for 1-bed condos for rent in a place to call home?
 Do you like neighborhoods that have a local feel but don’t lack anything a big city can give?
 Searching for a safe haven with good schools and friendly community?
 We’ve got great news: you can choose Culver City!
 Home to Metro-Goldwyn-Mayer Studios, surrounded by Los Angeles, combining the hassle-free spirit of a one-story suburb with an upbeat vibe of a cultural hub, Culver City is the dream neighborhood for long-staying residents of LA and newcomers alike.
 The opportunities Culver City, Los Angeles gives you are virtually limitless.
 Take your hat, get into a car, and go to the ocean for the whole day.
 Explore the history of cinematography all around the neighborhood.
 Choose one of the weird little museums downtown and find out new information to marvel.
 Walk around the neighborhood and take a guess which houses belong to celebrities of the global caliber.
 Have fun with the latest infusions of authentic restaurants and unique galleries.
 Take a bottle of wine and visit your neighbors – we bet you’ll make new friends in a blink of an eye!

 Ever dreamt of working in cinematography?
 Culver City is the center of motion picture and television production industry, so take your pick, you cinema geeks!
 Several major corporations are headquartered in Culver City, all of which are media companies: Sony Pictures Entertainment, National Public Radio West, and the NFL Network studio, not to mention the giant of Metro-Goldwyn-Mayer Studios.
 For something different, consider hotel business with the local landmark Culver Hotel, or a range of retail opportunities at Westfield Culver City shopping mall or the Helms Bakery District.